Relief for your constipated dog: effective solutions and when to seek veterinary help

 4. Supplements

-Targeted supplements like Lyka’s Digestion supplement are a great way to promote gut health: they can improve the balance and diversity of your pup’s microbiome3 and reduce inflammation.
+Targeted supplements like Lyka’s Digestion supplement are a great way to promote gut health: they can improve the balance and diversity of your pup’s microbiome3.

 5. Coconut oil